HCN1222/HLS-vs-RTL/lab/lab3_combinational/parity_generator/Readme.md

 This design is to generate the parity bit of the input binary number.

+* Input signal:
-* The data binary_in is the input binary number.
+  * `binary_in`: This signal is the input binary number.
-* The data parity is the output parity bit.
+* Output signal:
+  * `parity`: This signal represents the parity bit of the input binary number.

 The vivado design is based on the diagram shown below: